 In theory, any baptized Catholic male can be elected pope.
 Current law states that he must be an ordained bishop.
 Only cardinals have been elected since the 15th century.

 Choosing a name is a personal decision.
 John XXIII chose his father’s name.
 John Paul I was the first to choose two names to honor his immediate predecessors, John XXIII and Paul VI.
 John Paul II chose his name to show his esteem for John Paul I. Benedict XVI took the name to honor Benedict XV (pope from 1914 to 1922) and St. Benedict of Nursia, who founded and inspired the Benedictine monastic tradition in the Western Church.
+Pope Francis chose his name after St. Francis of Assisi, who is known for his care for the poor.

 During the transition period, certain limited powers pass to the College of Cardinals.
 Vatican offices suspend activities until a new pope is elected.
 The Particular Congregation deals with the everyday matters of the Church.